-- January 28, 2021 The Company announced the appointment of Michelle Romero to its Board of Directors and as Executive Vice President and the appointment of Ken McNaughton as Chief Exploration Officer. - January 28, 2021 The Company announced that, pursuant to its Stock Option Plan, it had granted stock options to an officer and certain consultants of the Company to purchase an aggregate of 175,000 common shares in the capital of the Company at an exercise price of \$0.52 per share which expire on January 27, 2023. - February 23, 2021 The Company announced it had entered into an agreement (the "Gabbs Agreement") with Borealis Mining Company, LLC ("Waterton"), an indirect, wholly-owned subsidiary of Waterton Precious Metals Fund II Cayman, LP to acquire all of the assets that comprise the Gabbs project (the "Gabbs Project") located on the Walker-Lane Trend in the Fairplay Mining District of Nye County, Nevada (the "Transaction").
-Under the terms of the Gabbs Agreement, the Company agreed to (a) pay US\$5.0 million and issue 15 million shares in its capital to Waterton at closing, and (b) pay US\$5.0 million to Waterton on the earlier of the announcement of the results of a Preliminary Economic Assessment and the 24 month anniversary of closing.
-Waterton also reserved for itself a 2% net smelter returns royalty on production from the Gabbs Project, of which one percent may be repurchased at any time by the Company for US\$1.5 million and the remaining one percent of which may be repurchased for US\$5.0 million. - February 23, 2021 The Company announced an Inferred Mineral Resource for the Gabbs Project of 1.84 million ounces of gold equivalent or 1.26 million ounces of gold and 422.3 million pounds of copper (73.1 million tonnes grading 0.54 g/t gold and 0.26% copper)
+February 23, 2021 - The Company announced it had entered into an agreement (the "Gabbs Agreement") with an indirect, wholly-owned subsidiary of Waterton, Borealis Mining Company, LLC, (together with Waterton Precious Fund II Cayman, LP, referred to as "Waterton) to acquire all of the assets that comprise the Gabbs project (the "Gabbs Project") located on the Walker-Lane Trend in the Fairplay Mining District of Nye County, Nevada.
+Under the terms of the Gabbs Agreement, the Company agreed to (a) pay US\$5.0 million and issue 15 million shares in its capital to Waterton at closing, and (b) pay US\$5.0 million to Waterton on the earlier of the announcement of the results of a Preliminary Economic Assessment ("PEA") and the 24 month anniversary of closing.
+Waterton also reserved for itself a 2% net smelter returns royalty on production from the Gabbs Project, of which one percent may be repurchased at any time by the Company for US\$1.5 million and the remaining one percent of which may be repurchased for US\$5.0 million.